First we start off with Justin Fargas

 Ovie Mughelli made a bad choice by not running (he was booed yet again) and possibly a worse choice by taking part in the drills.
 His hands were terrible and he lacked any balance when used as a pass receiver.

 Derek Watson did not run with great balance nor does he show the great footwork.
 He also plays a little slow but to his credit did a fine job catching the ball.
 We spoke with him at length on Thursday and actually found him to be a polite young man.
+The Chargers have been scouting him since his arrival to the combines.

 A few final note: Earnest Graham missed the combine after having surgery on his small right toe and many in attendance doubt Ahmaad Galloway will return as the MRI results on his injured knee with torn ACL and MCL ligaments were not favorable.